 - Blue Blood: His family were once the undisputed rulers of Silmaria, but they lost the title at some point in the past.
-He still considers himself both and nobleman and the rightful ruler of the island.
+He still considers himself the rightful ruler of the island.

 - Devil in Plain Sight: Pretty much only the player and Toro figure Minos is out to no good.
 Elsa eventually figures this out too, despite her initial brushing off Toro's concerns.
 But for most of the game, no one is remotely suspicious of Minos despite all the above.